You Yangs and Serendip Sanctuary upgrades

 Environment

-The upgrades will provide visitors with opportunities to explore and learn about the environmental and cultural values of Serendip Sanctuary and You Yangs Regional Park, while also ensuring the plants, animals and ecosystems that thrive here are protected.
+The upgrades will provide visitors with opportunities to explore and learn about the environmental and cultural values of Serendip Sanctuary and You Yangs Regional Park.
+We are also ensuring the plants, animals and ecosystems that thrive across the park are protected.

 Community